JATINDULANI31/Retail-Data-Analysis/README.md

 # Retail Sales Data Analysis

-This project involves analysis of a retail sales data ans prediction of future sales using different statistical models.
+This project involves analysis of a retail sales data and prediction of future sales using different statistical models.

 ## Table of Contents
 - [Description](#description)